mockoon/mockoon.com/content/docs/latest/routing.md

 Mockoon uses Express to run the mock servers.
 In general, most of the Express' documentation applies.
 Please refer to the [routing documentation](https://expressjs.com/en/guide/routing.html) for more information and examples on the following topics.

+### Routes order

+Routes are declared in the server in the order displayed in the application.
+It means that a the first ones takes precedence over the following ones.

+One consequence is that a route parameter will capture any value at the specific URL segment.
+For example, `/users/:id` will intercept `/users/search`.
+The more specific "search" route should be declared first.
+You can always reorder routes by dragging and dropping them.

 ### Route patterns

 Routes support certain patterns.
 Here are some examples of the available ones: